cgifford99/WirelessSensors/README.md

 **Curtis**:
 Curtis is a Sophomore at Baxter Academy for Technology and Science.
 He is also a new addition to the Wireless Sensors project.
 He has taken multiple classes based around electronics and computer programming.
 Curtis plans to concentrate on programming so that he be a productive member of the group.

+**Ryan C.**: Ryan is a freshman a Baxter.
+He is also a new addition to the Wireless Sensors project.
+He has lots of experience in HTML and CSS, he also is skilled in GUI design and graphics works.

 ## Timeline
 Currently unavailable